Hold Onto Your Seats!

 - 11:00 AM – Lunch*

 - 1:15 PM – Scavenger Hunt

-*Cost for lunch is $9.43 per person and must be arranged directly with UNC Asheville’s Dining Services.
+*Cost for lunch is approximately $10.00 per person.
+Non-GEAR UP groups must arrange their dining accommodations directly with UNC Asheville’s Dining Services.

 We encourage students to dress according to the local weather in Asheville and to wear comfortable clothing and shoes, as UNC Asheville’s Junior Bulldog Program is an elongated version of our traditional campus tours and includes lots of walking.

 There is no better way to start off a tour than with some blood-pumping activity!
 Students will step in to the shoes of a UNC Asheville student-athlete by taking on the vertical jump test, active drills, and game day routines held in the basketball locker room.
 UNC Asheville track and cross country members will demystify the road to college athletics and reveal what it takes to balance school, training, and competitions!
 The Athletics Adventure will give students a taste of NCAA Division I athletics and encourage any junior athletes to strive harder in their arena and in the classroom!